Skip to main content

 **Parameters:**

 - **maxRecoveryAttempts**: Optionally configure the maximum number of times execution of a workflow may be attempted.
+Acts as a dead letter queue so that a buggy workflow that crashes its application does not do so infinitely.
+If a workflow exceeds this limit, its status is set to `MAX_RECOVERY_ATTEMPTS_EXCEEDED`.

 ## Methods

-### registerWorkflows
+### registerProxy

 ```java

-static <T> T registerWorkflows(Class<T> interfaceClass, T implementation)
+<T> T registerProxy(Class<T> interfaceClass, T implementation)

 ```